DeFi-Kai/raptr_tla_spec_turbin3/README.md

 Raptr allows prefix voting, to handle cases where some replicas lack data, where replicas vote for the portion (prefix) of a block they have received.
 This ensures consensus can continue even with partial data availability, reducing latency and improving robustness compared to earlier asynchronous quorum store approaches.

+_"Its core innovation lies in integrating the low-latency benefits of leader-based protocols with the high throughput of DAG-based BFT systems—without compromising resilience to adversarial failures or adverse network conditions."_

 ## RAPTR Consensus Summary

 RAPTR achieves agreement through a **prefix voting mechanism**, allowing consensus to progress even when some data is unavailable.
 Consensus proceeds in rounds, with each replica advancing based on a valid entry reason.